Any user of the Migration App.

 Q: Migration App failed to migrate some folders in the job.
 Why would that be?

-A: If folders are empty, they will not be migrated.
-Another reason might be that the user logged into the CMM Agent doesn’t have the necessary permissions to view those folders.
+A: If folders are empty they will not be migrated.
+Another reason might be that the user who registered the Agent doesn’t have the necessary permissions to view those folders.
 And finally, there are limitations to what Migration App can migrate.
 More information may be found in this Helpdesk article Filtered and Unsupported Objects with Migration App.